 *Spence, K., T. O’Sullivan, Z. Poljak, and A.L.
 Greer.
-(In press).
-Using an agent-based modeling approach to determine the potential impact of infection prevention and control measures on a facility-level equine influenza outbreak.
-Canadian Journal of Veterinary Research.
+(2018).
+Using a computer simulation model to examine the impact of biosecurity measures during a facility-level outbreak of equine influenza.
+Canadian Journal of Veterinary Research 82 (2):89-96.

 *Spence, K., T. O’Sullivan, Z. Poljak, and A.L.
 Greer.
 (2017).
 Descriptive and network analyses of the equine contact network at an equestrian show in Ontario, Canada and the application to potential disease transmission.
 BMC Veterinary Research 13 (191).